Supplies arrive by plane and by mule in North Carolina as Helene’s death toll tops 130

-ASHEVILLE, N.C. — Widespread devastation left behind by Hurricane Helene came to light Monday, Sept.
-30, across the South, revealing a wasteland of splintered houses, crushed cargo containers and mud-covered highways in one of the worst storms in U.S. history.
+ASHEVILLE, N.C.
+(AP) — Widespread devastation left behind by Hurricane Helene came to light Monday across the South, revealing a wasteland of splintered houses, crushed cargo containers and mud-covered highways in one of the worst storms in U.S. history.
 The death toll topped 130.

 A crisis was unfolding in western North Carolina, where residents stranded by washed-out roads and by a lack of power and cellular service lined up for fresh water and a chance to message loved ones days after the storm that they were alive.